Xe/argument_parser/README.md

 contents.
-Use [nimrod's configuration files](http://nimrod-code.org/nimrodc.html#configuration-files) feature to specify a path to where you install this module so you don't have to copying it around.
+Use [nimrod's configuration files](http://nimrod-code.org/nimrodc.html#configuration-files) feature to specify a path to where you install this module so you don't have to copy it around.

 Documentation